exercism/csharp/exercises/concept/calculator-conundrum/.docs/introduction.md

 In C#, all exceptions have `System.Exception` class as their base type.
 It contains important properties such as `Message`, which contains a human-readable description of the reason for the exception being thrown.

-To signal that there should be an error in a certain part of the code, a new exception object needs to be created and then thrown,using the `throw` keyword:
+To signal that there should be an error in a certain part of the code, a new exception object needs to be created and then thrown, using the `throw` keyword:

 ```csharp
 using System;